On the Brun--Titchmarsh theorem. I: Dirichlet polynomials and character sums

 \end{lemma}

-We also need Huxley's large value theorem for Dirichlet polynomials; see \cite{Hu74} for the original proof, as well as Jutila \cite{Ju77} for another elegant proof. \begin{lemma} For an arbitrary coefficient $\balpha=(\alpha_n)_{n\sim N}$ and $V>0,$ we have
+We also need Huxley's large value theorem for Dirichlet polynomials; see \cite{Hu74} for the original proof, as well as Jutila \cite{Ju77} for another elegant proof. \begin{lemma} For any complex sequence $\balpha=(\alpha_n)_{n\sim N}$ and $V>0,$ we have

 \end{lemma}

 In the proof of Theorem \ref{thm:BT-generalmoduli<1/2}, we may reduce the problem to bounding the second moment of Dirichlet $L$-functions weighted by a Dirichlet polynomial:

 Alternatively, we may also consider the second moment of incomplete character sums weighted by a Dirichlet polynomial: